D2R2 - The Deerfield Dirt Road Randonnée

 This year, which marks the 13th anniversary of the event, promises to be the best yet!

-“D2R2,” as the ride has been nicknamed, offers EIGHT dirt-road courses ranging in length from a 12 mile Family Ride to the 180K challenging course.
+“D2R2,” as the ride has been nicknamed, offers SEVEN dirt-road courses ranging in length from a 12 mile Family Ride to the 180K challenging course.
 All routes begin at Old Deerfield and thread through agricultural land and forests in western Massachusetts and southern Vermont.
 The short course has a flat run up the Green River valley, whereas the long course is regarded as perhaps the hardest century ride in the world.

+What originally started as a strict randonnee in 2005, has now evolved into a series of rides showcasing the beauty of the area while still adhering to its randoonnee roots.
 Randonneuring is a vintage French format in which riders are challenged with hard courses but encouraged to keep the atmosphere social.
 There are no prizes, and riders start in small groups at their leisure; however, the ride is timed and many participants aim to better their time from a previous year.
 The randonneuring style also engenders a level of self-reliance – riders must navigate the course and perform their own repairs.

 One of the things that makes this event so unique, according to Sandy Whittlesey, Ride Designer, is that it attracts cyclists from a wide range of disciplines, from competitive road racers to recreational riders and mountain bikers.
 “D2R2 has a very egalitarian culture.
 Nobody cares how fast you are, what your background is, or what you’re riding.”
 Whittlesey has resisted suggestions of turning D2R2 into a race, or marking the route to make it easier to navigate.
 “We started the event with a stubborn insistence on the non-competitive, self-reliant style – if you wanted a race or a guided tour, there were lots of those out there.
 As a result, we ended up with an incredibly cool, friendly, strong group of participants, and we feel very lucky to host such a fun crowd every year.”